bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 1: 00:31:23

-I'm not saying you're not introducing
+I'm not saying you're not introducing a new problem.

-Speaker 0: 00:31:24
+Speaker 0: 00:31:25

-a new problem.
 Are you pushing for a hard fork?

 Speaker 1: 00:31:27